The White House shared a doctored video to justify banning a CNN reporter

 — Rafael Shimunov ???? (@rafaelshimunov) November 8, 2018

 Apparently, the doctored version of the video came from InfoWars, a sub-basement of Online Hell not exactly known for its honest or honorable tactics.
-It’s a perfect demonstration of a White House in a perpetual state of sloppy spinning, no matter how brazen the lie.
-Considering that Trump’s whole thing is that Fake News is the enemy of the people, I’m sure we can expect strong words from the president toward whoever on his team allowed the White House to pollute the waters of truth with this doctored video.
+It’s a perfect summation of a White House in a perpetual state of sloppy spin, no matter how brazen the lie it’s in service of.
+Surely the president, a noted disliker of News that is Fake, will have stern words for whoever on his team put out a video doctored by the InfoWars guy to pollute the waters of truth.

-Note: UPDATE: Here is some smart, technical analysis of the video, which appears to have been “transcoded.”